flowtoolz/flowtoolz.github.io/_posts/2019-05-27-dependencies-determine-the-architecture.md

 ## Dependence and Software Development

-We tend to associate "software architecture" with principles and patterns of object-oriented design.
+We tend to associate software architecture with principles and patterns of object-oriented design.
 At an abstract level, all those principles, like the [ADP](https://en.wikipedia.org/wiki/Acyclic_dependencies_principle), and patterns, like [Model-View-Controller](https://en.wikipedia.org/wiki/Model–view–controller), are defined in terms of type dependence. **To structure code is to manage dependencies.**

-At the same time, code is just one side of the coin. **Dependencies between code artifacts are surface level manifestations of dependencies between real-world concerns.
+In addition, code is just one side of the coin. **Dependencies between code artifacts are surface level manifestations of dependencies between real-world concerns.
 In a way, dependence is the underlying ordering principle of everything.** It doesn't only form the language of technical design patterns, it is also the living reason and driving force behind them.

 In their fundamental role, **dependencies and their real-world meaning determine whether code meets the most essential non-functional requirement, which is *maintainability***, the ability to be changed.
 Without changes in software, there is no *software development*.